al-ce/gopgrest/README.md

 ```

-These are the currently supported filter operators:
+These are the currently supported conditional operators:

 | Operator      | SQL equivalent |
 | ------------- | -------------- |